-In 12 years as director of athletics, Scalise has seen Harvard win 14 national team championships and 83 Ivy League titles, including a school-record 14 conference crowns in both the 2004-05 and 2013-14 seasons.
+In 15 years as director of athletics, Scalise has seen Harvard win 18 national team championships and 117 Ivy League titles, including a school-record 14 conference crowns in both the 2004-05 and 2013-14 seasons.
 In addition, the 43 Ivy League crowns won by the Class of 2015 set a new Harvard record for most conference titles by a graduating class.
-While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in five of the last seven seasons.
+While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in eight of the last 10 seasons.

-Under Scalise, Harvard has played host to several high-level NCAA tournaments including the 2006 women's basketball Final Four at the TD Banknorth Garden as well as the 2008, 2009 and 2012 men's lacrosse championships at Gillette Stadium and the 2010 fencing championships at Gordon Indoor Track.
+Under Scalise, Harvard has played host to several high-level NCAA tournaments including the 2006 women's basketball Final Four at the TD Bank Garden as well as the 2008, 2009 and 2012 men's lacrosse championships at Gillette Stadium and the 2010 fencing championships at Gordon Indoor Track.
 In 2013, Harvard again played host to the NCAA women’s water polo championships at Blodgett Pool.
 The Crimson has also welcomed the top college squash teams in the country on numerous occasions, hosting the 2008 and 2014 men's College Squash Association championships and the 2009 and 2012 women's CSA championships.

 Scalise was also the first coach of Harvard's women's soccer program, which began varsity play in 1977.
 He led that team to Ivy League crowns in 1978, 1979 and 1981, and NCAA tournament berths in 1982 and 1984.
 In 1985, Scalise became the nation's first women's collegiate soccer coach to amass 100 victories.
 He finished with a 113-38-11 overall record.

 Scalise left coaching in 1987 to enroll in the Harvard Business School, where in 1989 he was awarded a Master in Business Administration.
 Later that year, he became director of MBA placement services, managing processes and products serving the Business School community.
 He held that post until 1992, when he accepted a position at Bain & Company to become director of recruiting, career development and alumni relations.
 While there, he developed strategic and operational initiatives to build people assets for the firm and prepared and managed an operating budget of approximately $4 million.
-Scalise returned to the Business School in 1995 as its executive director of MBA program administration before assuming the role of Senior Executive Officer where he oversaw an annual operating budget of $200 million and remained until being named director of athletics in July 2001.
+Scalise returned to Harvard Business School in 1995 as its executive director of MBA program administration before assuming the role of Senior Executive Officer where he oversaw an annual operating budget of $200 million and remained until being named director of athletics in July 2001.

-Scalise was born in New York City and graduated from Uniondale (N.Y.)
-High School in 1967.
-He is married to Maura Costin Scalise ’80, an All-Ivy swimmer at Harvard who coached the Crimson women's swimming and diving team to Ivy League and national prominence during her tenure.
+Scalise is married to Maura Costin Scalise ’80, an All-Ivy swimmer at Harvard who coached the Crimson women's swimming and diving team from 1985-98 and achieved Ivy League and national prominence during her tenure.
 In addition, four of Scalise’s children have been varsity athletes at Harvard—competing on the lacrosse and polo teams—including his daughter, Rosemary ’19, a current member of the women’s lacrosse team.